Notifications and States

 Note:

-The Settlement Date (decided by the FRB based on the effective date and receiving time of a transfer request) is different from the "Settled" event in the timeline for a specific ACH transaction in your Column Dashboard.
-The Settled event in the dashbaord timeline is triggered 2 business days after the Settlement Date, and specifies when the funds move from pending_balance
+The effective date is different from the date on which the outgoing ACH debit will be marked as "Settled" in the Column Dashboard, and when you will receive the ach.outgoing_transfer.settled.
+The Settled event in the dashbaord timeline is triggered 2 business days after the effective date, and specifies when the funds move from pending_balance to available_balance.

 States and Events